We dip a toe into one of the great debates of the age. What happens to kids when they have an absent father?

 Whichever interpretation you believe, there are clearly some disadvantages for children growing up in fatherless circumstances.
 Why is that so?

 At DaddiLife, we bang on endlessly (and always will) about all the good stuff dedicated dads bring to the party.
 Reading, singing, bathing, playing: when dads get stuck in, good things happen.
+Of course, it’s not just the practical things, but the emotional to.
+An absent father means a daughter misses out on special birthday messages designed to build her confidence and inspire her, or a son missing out on his own birthday quotes telling him how loved he is.
 It would seem perverse to suggest that there are no consequences for child development when those benefits are taken away.

 Other factors clearly play a big role here too.
 Most fundamentally, absent dads often mean poorer households.
 There’s less money about, less resources, and less parental time to spend with children.

 It may also be true, as many experts now suggest, that the children of absent fathers inherit traits that make them more prone to educational underachievement or mental health problems later in life.

 What most experts agree on is that, for children, stability is key.
 A household in which a father or multiple father figures come and go is likely to be significantly worse for children than a stable single-parent household with a loving mum, especially with all the tension and resentment such a chaotic set up implies.

 But stability, along with sufficient resources (in terms of both money and parental time) is most likely when dads are, along with mums, present, involved and dedicated to the welfare of their children.
 As long as they are an ever present in their children’s lives, dads don’t need to be living in the same house.
 But kids do best when their father is also their dad, and always will be.